cosmologicon/glprog/lessons/README.md

 You can think of everything that runs on the JavaScript side as being a "client", and everything that happens behind the WebGL API as being a "server".
 It's generally (but not 100%) true that the client runs on the CPU, and the server runs on the GPU.
-I'll usually refer to the server as "WebGL" - it should be clear from context what I actually mean.
+I'll usually refer to the client as "JavaScript", and the server as "WebGL" - it should be clear from context what I actually mean.

 When it comes to efficiency, both the client and the server take time to run, but where you really want to look for bottlenecks is in client/server communications, i.e., WebGL API calls.
 If there's